teleported/teleported.github.io_archive/teleported/content/posts/03-intuitions-in-ai-search.md

 +++
-date        = "2017-05-17T23:27:27-04:00"
+date        = "2017-05-05T23:27:27-04:00"
-title       = "AI Search Algorithms" description = "Visualising various AI Search algorithms and developing an intuition about how they work." tags        = ["intuitions", "visualising", "ai", "search"] categories  = [ "artificial intelligence" ] slug        = "ai-search-algorithms" featuredImage="/post_imgs/03-icon.png"
+title       = "Visualising AI Search Algorithms" description = "Visualising various AI Search algorithms and developing an intuition about how they work." tags        = ["intuitions", "visualising", "ai", "search"] categories  = [ "artificial intelligence", "search" ] slug        = "ai-search-algorithms" featuredImage="/post_imgs/03-icon.png"
 +++
 Search algorithms help find the correct sequence of actions in a search space, to reach a goal state.
 The sequence of actions might be:

-* Sequence in which citis are to be visited to travel from a source to a detination under a given cost function (shortest path, cheapest fare etc.)
+* Sequence in which cities are to be visited to travel from a source to a destination under a given cost function (shortest path, cheapest fare etc.)
 * Sequence in which an agent should play moves in a game (chess, tic tac toe, pacman etc.) to win a board game
 * Sequence in which a robot arm should solder components on a PCB under a given cost function (e.g. shortest time)

-They are mostly implemented as graphs, where the node once visited is not expanded again if revisited during traversal (as against tree, where there is a possibility of a node getting expanded repeateadly if revisited during traversal - leading to recurssion).
+They are mostly implemented as graphs, where the node once visited is not expanded again if revisited during traversal (as against tree, where there is a possibility of a node getting expanded repeatedly if revisited during traversal - leading to recursion).
 This blog post explores the intuitions behind how these algorithms work.

-There are two broad categories of serach algorithms:
+There are two broad categories of search algorithms:

 * **Uninformed**: In which the algorithm does not have any additional information about the search space other than what has been provided in the problem statement (e.g. start node, end node, nodes and edges of the graph, weights etc.)
-* **Informed**: In which the algorithm has additional information other than the problem statement (e.g. euclidian distance between any node and the destination node)
+* **Informed**: In which the algorithm has additional information other than the problem statement (e.g. euclidean distance between any node and the destination node)

 <img style="float: center" src="/post_imgs/03-search-algorithms.png">